pchihieuu/url-shortner/README.md

 GIN_MODE=YOUR_MODE
 ```

-5. Run the Application

-To start the services with a single Docker Compose command, use:
+5. Run the Application: To start the services with a single Docker Compose command, use:

 ```bash
 docker-compose up -d
 ```

-6. Access the Application:

-The server will start running on the default port.
+6. Access the Application: The server will start running on the default port.
 You can access the URL shortener API by visiting:

 ```bash
 http://localhost:YOUR_PORT/api/v1